 If you want to see this in action, simply head to the bridge at noon on a Friday, Saturday, Sunday or Monday between 1st May and 30th September - or wait extremely patiently for a ship at other times.

-Soon though, it is time to head back away from the river to get round a manufacturing complex, but it is only a short diversion, before returning to another park with no name.
+Soon though, it is time to head back away from the river, to get round a manufacturing complex - but it is only a short diversion, before returning to another park with no name.
 From here the route goes on through Hebburn Riverside Park, with the pleasant walking continuing on through this section.

-Having reached the end of this park, there is a small section that continues on along the riverside, before it is time to cut away from the river and complete a long section that largely sits away from the riverside, all the way past Tyne Docks.
-The one exception to this along this section is a brief cut back to the river past the pedestrian tunnel under the river - and the tunnels for the A19.
+Having reached the end of this park, there is a small section that continues on along the riverside, before it is time to cut away from the river, and complete a long section that largely sits away from the riverside, heading past Tyne Docks.

 |